Health Advocacy Summit

 - Need: To help young adults with chronic or rare conditions access health and educational resources and build a community of peers and advocates.

-- Results: HAS currently has summits in four states.
+- Results: HAS currently has summits in six states.
 HAS reported that it was one of the first advocacy interventions for young adults with chronic conditions in south Texas.

 HAS partners with the following: